Benjamin Hawkins

 Hawkins established the Creek Agency and his plantation near present-day Roberta, Georgia, in what became Crawford County.
 He learned the Muscogee language, and had a Creek woman, Lavinia Downs, as common-law wife, who, in the Creek's matrilineal society, provided an entry into that world.
 He had seven children with her, although he resisted Creek pressure to marry her until near the end of his life.
 He wrote extensively about the Creek and other Southeast tribes: the Choctaw, Cherokee and Chickasaw.
 He eventually built a large complex using African slave labor, including mills, and raised a considerable quantity of cattle and hogs.

 Early life and education

-Hawkins was born to Philemon Hawkins and Delia (Martin) Hawkins on August 15, 1754, the third of four sons.
-The family farmed and operated a plantation in what was then Granville County, North Carolina, but is now Warren County.
+Benjamin Hawkins was born to Philemon Hawkins and Delia (Martin) Hawkins on August 15, 1754, the third of four sons.
+The family owned a slave plantation in what was then Granville County, North Carolina, but is now Warren County.
 He attended the county schools, then at the College of New Jersey (later to become Princeton University).
 He was "apt at multiple languages", a linguistic competence that would later enable him to learn Indian languages.
-When the College (which he never completed) closed because of the approach of British troops, Hawkins was commissioned a Colonel and served for several years on George Washington's staff as his main interpreter of French.
+When the college (which he never graduated from) temporarily closed due to the outbreak of war, Hawkins was commissioned a Colonel and served for several years on George Washington's staff as his main interpreter of French.